-With the Asus Scar III, the first thing you notice is its composition.
+With the Asus ROG Strix, the first thing you notice is its composition.
 Whether it’s the pattern or the texture or the addition of lights – everything makes it look superior.
 There is RGB lighting added on the sides and front of the laptop.
 Even the keyboard is illuminated.

 The machine has many additional elements that you won’t easily find in other laptops.
 While some of these are cool, others are rather gimmicky.
 One of these rather gimmicky features is the Keystone, which is an NFC key in physical form.
 It unlocks a password-protected area known as the Shadow Drive.

 This key might prove to be a hassle since it is physical and more prone to being misplaced.
 Also, in an era where everything is changing from physical to digital, this seems rather backward.

 This laptop has an incomparable display and speaker set.
 The 240 Hz display is indeed one of the most sought-after elements in laptops for gamers.
 Also, it has a great performance record in terms of gaming, battery, and performance.

 Moving on to some unpleasant features, the most prominent of which is the absence of a webcam.
 Also, the power adaptor is quite heavy, which makes carrying the device difficult.

 Unlike most gaming laptops, the Razer Blade Pro 17 boasts great style and exceptional equipment.

 The Pro 17 is one of Razer’s larger laptops and features a new, rectangular shape.
 However, the keyboard has the same customizable options (which is still a big attraction), so need to worry that they’ve up and changed that.